Lemon Almond Cake Flecked with Dark Chocolate

 No sooner did it arrive than I was busy in the kitchen with bowl and wooden spoon, humming a tune as I whipped and folded.
-I dithered for a little as to whether I should use white or dark chocolate in this cake.
-I was going to use white initially as it’s nice to have a pale sponge from time to time, but in the end I thought a few flecks of very dark bitter chocolate would help take the edge off the sweetness.
+I dithered for a little as to whether I should use white or dark chocolate in this lemon almond cake.
+I was going to use white initially as it’s nice to have a pale sponge from time to time.
+In the end, however, I thought a few flecks of very dark bitter chocolate would help take the edge off any sweetness.

-PS – Having sampled a little more on day two, I have come to the conclusion that this is one of the most delicious cakes I’ve baked in a long time.
+PS – When I sampled the lemon almond cake again on day two, I came to the conclusion that this is one of the most delicious cakes I’ve baked in a long time.
 It must be that heart – I’m in love.

-As this was a belated birthday cake for CT whose birthday is at the height of summer and with the heart shaped slices denoting love, I am sending this to Calendar Cakes where the theme is Summer Lovin.
+This lemon almond cake was a belated birthday cake for CT whose birthday is at the height of summer.
+As the heart shaped slices denote love, I’m sending one to Calendar Cakes where the theme is Summer Lovin.
 This is a monthly challenge hosted alternately by Dolly Bakes and Laura Loves Cakes.

 - 3 Duck eggs (large hens eggs are fine)

 - 200 g Flour (I used half wholemeal & half plain white)

 - 2 tsp Baking powder